TitilayoMG/Mexico-Toy-Sales-Dashboard/README.md

 * Transforming and cleaning data using Power Query Editor.
 * Merging tables to combine data from multiple sources.
 * Creating DAX functions for aggregation, filtering, and calculations.
+* Creating key performance indicators (KPIs) and other business calculations
-* Designing dashboards for a cohesive view of key performance indicators.
+* Designing dashboard for a cohesive view of key performance indicators.
 * Translating business requirements into dashboard specifications.
+* Data visualization

+## Data Transformation
+Imported the file into Power BI through Text/CSV then clicked on 'Tranform Data' and added other datasets into Power Query Editor.
+I transformed the data in Power Query, checked for Colum quality and consistency of data types Merged inventory and product table to calculate the cost of inventory as it’s only product table that contains the amount Also merged sales and product table to get the sold product and some business calculations.
+* Merged Tables

+On Power BI, created measures using DAX.

+## Data Analysis